openstack/openstack-manuals/doc/networking-guide/source/intro_basic_networking.rst

         link/ether 08:00:27:b9:88:74 brd ff:ff:ff:ff:ff:ff

-Conceptually, you can think of an Ethernet network as a single bus that each of the networked hosts connects to.
+Conceptually, you can think of an Ethernet network as a single bus that each of the network hosts connects to.
 In early implementations, an Ethernet network consisted of a single coaxial cable that hosts would tap into to connect to the network.
 Modern Ethernet networks do not use this approach, and instead each network host connects directly to a network device called a *switch*.